alexmrbarreira/response_approach_perturbation_theory/README.md

 where it was used to calculate covariance matrices; these are the analysis and ploting scripts for these two papers.

 Consult the above two papers for comparisons against simulations, which are excellent.
-The response calculations takes however a negligible fraction of the time!
+The response calculation is however much more time efficient!

 For more applications of the response approach see: